-Wyoming is one of only a very few states that does not have a personal income tax or a corporation income tax.
-Consequently, for most LLCs, including those that may have elected to be taxed as corporations, no state income taxes are due.
+In general, business owners can find many benefits to running an LLC in Wyoming.
+Wyoming doesn't have a personal income tax or a corporation income tax.
+Consequently, for most LLCs, including those that have elected to be taxed as corporations, no state income taxes are due.
 Moreover, because Wyoming also doesn't have a personal income tax, LLC members generally will owe no state tax on income they earn from a Wyoming LLC.

 The only tax for LLCs, mentioned above, is the annual license tax of $60 or a small percentage of the value of your LLC's assets located in Wyoming.

 If your LLC plans to hire employees, then you'll need to pay the required employer taxes.
 Employers must pay taxes to the federal government, including Social Security and Medicare taxes (known as "FICA taxes").
 States, including Wyoming, also impose taxes on employers.